Small Business Lending Data: 3 New Analytics Principles for Lending Evaluation

 As cities, states, and the nation reopen, small business’ access to capital will be a critical ingredient in recovery.
 The colossal pandemic of COVID-19 has had a wide-ranging impact on public health, civil society, and the economy.
-In the world of financial services and financial technology, companies lending to small businesses were among the hardest-hit.
-Most lenders severely curtailed their operations, with many pausing non-government-backed lending completely.
-This historic pandemic has revealed countless truths, among them the insufficiency of credit data and the need for small business lenders to adopt a deeper, more data-driven, and more personalized approach to risk management.
-In this post, we outline several analytical principles for recovery, with data sources and metrics that are likely to be useful for lenders seeking to restart with confidence.
+In the world of financial services and financial technology, small business lending companies lending to small businesses were among the hardest-hit.
+Let’s take a dive into the pandemic’s impact on our world and small business lending specifically, analyze the data, and consider three key analytics principles to use during the small business underwriting and evaluation process.

 It’s impossible to overstate the depth or breadth of the pandemic’s impact on our world.
 To date, in the United States, 24MM jobs have been lost, and over one-hundred-sixteen thousand people have died, more than the number of Americans who perished in World War I. It is still too early to tell the longer-term impact on society, government, and the nature of work.

 The economic impact of COVID-19 has been sharper and more severe than that of a typical recession.
-To avoid the devastating health effects of a global pandemic, people are staying home, events are cancelled, and businesses are shuttered.
-Many small businesses were legally not allowed to operate, and those that had the capital to survive are only now beginning to reopen.
+To avoid the devastating health effects of a global pandemic, people have been staying home more, events have been cancelled, and businesses were shuttered.
+Many small businesses were legally not allowed to operate at one point, and those that had the capital to survive slowly began to reopen.

-It is critical for lenders to develop a nuanced understanding of customers’ business dynamics and future prospects.
+It is critical for small business lenders to develop a nuanced understanding of customers’ business dynamics and future prospects.
 At Ocrolus, we offer an extensive set of analytical metrics for use in small business underwriting and are now augmenting and enhancing them with insights specifically geared towards small business recovery.
 Below, we summarize the three key small business analytics principles to use for evaluation.

 - Data: Increase the breadth of data sources used to evaluate a small business;